-Entering Honors English 9: The Call of the Wild by Jack London Entering Honors English 10: Into the Wild by Jon Krakauer Entering Honors English 11: The Bean Trees by Barbara Kingsolver Entering Honors English 12: 1984 by George Orwell Entering AP English: Beowulf, The House on Mango Street, Things Fall Apart, Summer AP Reading Packets will be distributed.
+Entering Honors English 9: The Call of the Wild by Jack London

+Entering Honors English 10: Into the Wild by Jon Krakauer

+Entering Honors English 11: The Bean Trees by Barbara Kingsolver

+Entering Honors English 12: 1984 by George Orwell

+Entering AP English: Beowulf, The House on Mango Street, Things Fall Apart,
-Book Choice:

-Author:

-Student's Name:
+Summer AP Reading Packets will be distributed.

 I have selected to read the above novel as my summer reading assignment.
-I have received a packet of information and I fully understand the activity I must present at the start of the 2021-2022 school year.
+I have received a packet of information and I fully understand the activity I must present at the start of the 2022-2023 school year.

 Student's Signature:

 Parent's/Guardian's Signature:

-Teacher's Signature:
+eacher's Signature: